ruaaabdu/readme/README-Template.md

 Follow the steps below to install the required programs.

 ### Git Bash
-Git Bash is a text-only shell interface that Windows users can use alongside GitHub.
+Git Bash is a text-only shell interface that Windows users can use alongside GitHub/Lab.

 #### Installation
-1. Go to https://gitforwindows.org/ and click download.
+1. Go to https://gitforwindows.org/ and click Download.
 2. Follow the installation process using all the default options.
 3. Open up the program and run 'git --version' to ensure that git is installed correctly.

+Note: You will need a GitLab account to work on DashBoard projects.
+If you do not have a GitLab account, send an email to Trung Do and specify to him that you require Developer access to the Ross_DashBoard project.

 ### SSH Key
 An SSH key is an alternate way to identify yourself.
 This will be used with Git.